aravind-sadharani/chandraveena/src/blog/alapana-pallavi/index.md

 The heading itself contains two words - *Raga* and *Alapana*.
 This begets the question - what is a *Raga*?
 This is a vast subject in itself, but I will address it briefly here.
 According to our scriptures, Raga is that which pleases the mind, and evokes an emotional response.
 In my opinion, shouldn't that be the definition of any music?
 Now, Lakshanagranthas have set out a grammar so that there is an identity and consistency in the presentation of a Raga.
 It would be quite problematic if, for example, *Raga Hamasadhwani* used different sets of notes, in different parts of the country, wouldn't it?
 Within the framework of this grammar, a Raga presentation which can be described as *Ranjayati* (that which illuminates, gratifies, colors the mind) is the most important characteristic in the presentation of a Raga.

 According to our scriptures, the presentation of a Raga can be through multiple forms - *Raga Alapti*, *Rupak Alapti*, *Prabandha*, *Kriti*, etc. We can consider Raga Alapti as the earliest mention of the concept of Raga Alapana.
-Raga Alapana is a systematic extempore exploration and presentation of a Raga, within the governing principles of Raga Lakshan.
+Raga Alapana is a systematic extempore exploration and presentation of a Raga, within the governing principles of Raga Lakshana.
 This part of the musical presentation does not have any rhythmic cycle and therefore is commonly performed without any rhythmic accompaniment.
 Raga Alapana uses certain syllables and vocal solfas as a means to sing which I covered in [this post](/intro/#alap) for explanation.
 Alapana, Alapti and Alap are all synonymous.

+This section of a musical presentation has also been referred to in our scriptures as as Raga Alapti or Anibaddha Sangeet (unbound - by lyrics and meter, not pre-composed).

 The systematic presentation, according to the scriptures can be classified into the following parts: